Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Splunk Inc. (SPLK)

 LOS ANGELES, Jan.
-06, 2021 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming February 2, 2021deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Splunk Inc. (“Splunk” or the “Company”) ( SPLK) common stock between October 21, 2020 and December 2, 2020, inclusive (the “Class Period”).
+13, 2021 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming February 2, 2021 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Splunk Inc. ("Splunk" or the "Company") (NASDAQ: SPLK) common stock between August 26, 2020 and December 2, 2020, inclusive (the "Class Period").

+- Warning!
+GuruFocus has detected 5 Warning Signs with NAS:SPLK.
+Click here to check it out.

 If you suffered a loss on your Splunk investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at https://www.glancylaw.com/cases/splunk-inc/.
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at [email protected] to learn more about your rights.